BorelEnzo/BorelEnzo.github.io/android/part3.md

 ### Configuration

 The Manifest remains the same, I still ask for **READ_SMS** and **READ_CONTACTS**.
 However, the configuration file is modified, because we don't need to listen for events coming from our app or Settings, and we try to catch `click` events.
-Furthemore, I added the flag `flagReportViewIds`:
+Furthermore, I added the flag `flagReportViewIds`:

 > ```xml
 ><accessibility-service xmlns:android="http://schemas.android.com/apk/res/android"